clojurecraft/clojurenorth-2020-functional-programming-workshop/docs/mars-rovers.md

 You've inherited some working object-oriented code from the prototype team, but the current project lead is curious to try functional programming and see what benefits it might bring to the application.

-The existing OOP code is here (TODO).
+The existing OOP code is in ../src/katas/mars_rovers/oop.clj.

 ## Tasks